A few professors associated with Liberty

 If the Apostle had spoken of a coming centuries later as Hinson affirms, Peter could have simply said “Amen” to the scoffers because they would have been in agreement.

-In “The Elements Shall Melt With Fervent Heat, A Study of 2 Peter 3, by Don K. Preston, a thorough treatment is given of Peter’s teaching on the Scoffers, the end of heaven and earth, the coming new heaven and earth, and much, much more.
+In Will Planet Earth Be Destroyed? with a verse by verse interpretation of 2 Peter 3, a thorough treatment is given of Peter’s teaching on the Scoffers, the end of heaven and earth, the coming new heaven and earth, and much, much more.
 This book is an outstanding contribution to the study of eschatology.
 Read this now